Start your holiday shopping with these generous holiday merchants.

 Each hand-crocheted item helps provide a job, education, and mentor to lift women in Uganda and Peru out of poverty and build a sustainable career path for the future.
 Choose an adorable hat ($17.95 to $25.95) to keep your little one warm—and be sure to check the tag, as each item is signed by the woman who crocheted it.

 Fifty percent of every purchase from Laughing Man Coffee and Tea (their online store or their coffee shop in downtown New York City) goes back to Laughing Man Worldwide—founded by adoptive father Hugh Jackman to support educational and business development initiatives.
-For $35, give friends the Tropical Tryst tea trio to enjoy during the cold months ahead.
+For $12.99 for a 16-count box, give friends Dukale’s blend coffee to enjoy during the cold months ahead.

 MiiR offers insulated water bottles ($15-$30), growlers ($59), and bicycles ($139-1,395) featuring clean, modern lines in a range of cheerful colors.
 For each bottle purchased from, one person in need receives clean water.
 For each bicycle purchased, another is donated.

 Launched by an adoptive mom, this online store offers sweet cards and gift items, from jewelry to blankets, all celebrating adoption.
 A percentage of sales supports the Adoption Council of Canada or the Children’s Action Network.
 This keepsake keychain can show a treasured birth mother that she is always in your hearts.

 The modern style of Junk Posse Jewelry’s sterling silver “Be the Change” necklace ($75) makes for perfect everyday wear.
 Thirty percent of profits go to the Adoption Exchange, which works with waiting children in the U.S. The designer is an adoptive mom and adoptive grandmother, and her jewelry benefits a range of adoption charities.